fox3000foxy/FreeVPN/README.md

+# UPDATE NOTICE
+This project is deprecated.
+[This](https://github.com/Croissant-API/Croissant-VPN) one is a better version of it.
+You can still continue to use this one as before but it will not be longer maintened.

+---

 # FreeVPN

 FreeVPN is a simple VPN launcher that uses [VPNGate](https://www.vpngate.net/) servers via OpenVPN, leveraging the [auto-ovpn](https://github.com/9xN/auto-ovpn) project to keep an up-to-date list of working `.ovpn` configuration files.